 Australia's development partnership with Timor-Leste

-Australia and Timor-Leste are close neighbours, with a shared history and strong people-to-people links.
 Australia has been at the forefront of international support for Timor-Leste since independence in 2002 and remains Timor-Leste’s largest development and security partner.
-We maintain a deep and abiding interest in Timor-Leste’s future prosperity, and we will continue to reshape our development assistance to support Timor-Leste in its COVID-19 response and recovery.
+We have a strong interest in Timor-Leste’s future prosperity, and we continue to review and adapt our assistance to support Timor-Leste’s response to its economic and development challenges.

-Limitations in education quality and access to basic health services multiply these impacts and mean that Timor-Leste’s young population is not yet reaching its full potential.
+Limitations in education quality and access to basic health services compound these impacts and mean that Timor-Leste’s young population is not yet reaching its full potential.

-Major barriers to women’s and girls’ empowerment are becoming more pronounced under COVID-19.
+Major barriers to women’s and girls’ empowerment have become more pronounced under COVID-19.
 Women and girls are disproportionately affected by disruptions to services and have fewer opportunities to reach their potential.

-COVID-19 is threatening to undermine development progress and exacerbate existing vulnerabilities.
-Reductions in income are constraining households’ ability to meet basic needs and access sufficient nutritious food; school closures have weakened children’s learning outcomes; and lockdowns have increased the risk of violence against women and children (VAWC).
+COVID-19 has nevertheless undermined development progress and exacerbated existing vulnerabilities.
+Reductions in income constrained households’ ability to meet basic needs and access sufficient nutritious food; school closures weakened children’s learning outcomes; and lockdowns increased the risk of violence against women and children (VAWC).

 Under the leadership of the Ministry of Health, Australia upgraded Timor-Leste’s three COVID-19 isolation facilities and provided equipment and expertise to establish in-country testing.
 We pivoted existing programs – in social protection, food security, and VAWC services and prevention – to channel resources to support Timor-Leste’s response and ensure the most vulnerable people are not left behind.

-Beyond the immediate health response, Australia will work in partnership with the Timor-Leste Government to deliver long-term human development outcomes, grow and diversify the economy, and support the resilience of institutions and communities.
+Australia is also working with the Timor-Leste Government to deliver long-term human development outcomes, grow and diversify the economy, and support the resilience of institutions and communities.

 Health security in Timor-Leste